 I have one more thing to say about multiple fulfillment.
 Jesus explicitly stated that prophecy may have multiple fulfillments.

-Here is an Old Testament prophecy: God said, "Behold, I will send you Elijah the prophet before the great and terrible day of Yahweh comes (Malachi 4:5).
+Here is an Old Testament prophecy: God said, "Behold, I will send you Elijah the prophet before the great and terrible day of Yahweh comes" (Malachi 4:5).
 Then, over 400 years later, roughly 33 AD, at the transfiguration of Jesus in Matthew 17:1-13 we see these words, "His disciples asked him, saying, "Then why do the scribes say that Elijah must come first?"
-11 Jesus answered them, "Elijah indeed comes first, and will restore all things; 12 but I tell you that Elijah has come already, and they didn't recognize him, but did to him whatever they wanted to.
+11 Jesus answered them, "Elijah indeed comes first, and will restore all things12 but I tell you that Elijah has come already, and they didn't recognize him, but did to him whatever they wanted to.
 Even so the Son of Man will also suffer by them."
 13 Then the disciples understood that he spoke to them of John the Baptizer" (Matthew 17:10-13).

 But, even John the Baptizer didn't know that he was Elijah (John 1:6-23, especially 19-21).

 John the Baptizer had already been killed by king Herod when Jesus said that John was Elijah.
 So, at the time Jesus spoke these words, in roughly 33 AD, Elijah "has come already" through John the Baptizer and "will restore all things".
 "Has come" is in the past tense.
 "Will restore" is in the future tense.
-The great and terrible day of the Lord had not occurred at that time, and Elisha was to come again before the great and terrible day of the Lord to "restore all things".
+The great and terrible day of the Lord had not occurred at that time, and Elisha is to come again before the great and terrible day of the Lord to "restore all things".
 So, we have a clear example of multiple fulfillment of prophecy, over a long period of time.

 That concludes this section on multiple-figurative fulfillment.